Rostov-on-Don: Modern industry

 In modern times, Rostov-on-Don has experienced economic growth.
-Numerous start-up companies have established headquarters in the city, the median income is increasing, and the city is being transformed into a modern, industrial and technology-rich hub.
+Numerous start-up companies have established headquarters in the city, the median income in 2013 was increasing, and the city is being transformed into a modern, industrial and technology-rich hub.
 For instance, Rostov-on-Don is a center for helicopter and farm machinery manufacturing.
 The "Tebodin" engineering company opened its fourth office in Rostov-on-Don in June 2010.